top of page

 Acerca de

-The start of storytelling on the Anacostia River
+The Start of Storytelling on the Anacostia River

 To battle the negative stereotype of black urban youth, the original Earth Conservation Corps were determined to film their own stories and use every effort to bring media attention to the Anacostia River and their community.
 Through the creation of Youth Media Arts, the corps documented their positive environmental service in what became a case study of successful public engagement.
 The result shone a bright light on both the power of active conservation to fight environmental injustice in our nation’s capital.
 The tide began to shift after 30 million Americans learned of their battle through national broadcasts, including CBS’s 60 Minutes, Public Broadcasting’s Now with Bill Moyers, ABC’s World News Tonight, and National Public Radio’s All Things Considered.